ItzBlitz98/scrappy/README.md

 Scrappy comes with a config file with some default options. w3m does not support inline image viewing on all terminal emulators if w3m doesn't work with your terminal change w3m out for feh.

-You can also set up some folders to save images too and it promt you to select the folder upon saving.
+You can also set up some folders to save images too and it will prompt you to select the folder upon saving.
 An example is provided on how to do this.